Scott Brown (footballer, born June 1985): Personal life

 Brown's younger sister Fiona died of skin cancer in May 2008, aged 21.
-He suffered this loss only two weeks after Celtic first team coach Tommy Burns had died of the same illness.
-Brown has a tattoo on his right forearm with his sister's dates of birth and death; he later had words from a well-known funeral poem tattooed next to this.
+He has a tattoo on his right forearm with his sister's dates of birth and death; he later had words from a well-known funeral poem tattooed next to this.

 Brown married Lisa Taylor in June 2009, in a small ceremony in Cyprus.
-As of May 2021, the couple have three sons, named Sonny, Kit and Shay.
+As of May 2021, the couple have three sons.

 Soon after signing for Celtic, Brown purchased a house in the Cramond area of Edinburgh for £1.475 million.
 He made the house available for sale in August 2012.

 Brown has been an Ambassador for the Homeless World Cup since 2014.

+Brown shaved his head from his teenage years, saying that it made him appear more intimidating to opponents.
+He began growing his hair out again in 2020, on his children's request.